drivelling-spinel/tartar/README.md

 ## Also...
 ... for some traits "less common among source ports":
+- Best effort at loading GENMIDI lump for more accurate music playback
+  with FM sound cards
 - Arcade play mode where player is resurrected on the spot without level restarting
 - Next/prev music track bindable hotkeys and music tracks randomizer